harfbuzz/harfbuzz/RELEASING.md

    Otherwise, fix things and commit them separately before making release,
    Note: Check src/hb-version.h and make sure the new version number is there.
 Sometimes, it does not get updated.
 If that's the case, "touch configure.ac" and rebuild.
-TODO: debug.
+Also check that there is no hb-version.h in your build/src file.
+Typically it will fail the distcheck if there is.
+   That's what happened to 2.0.0 going out with 1.8.0 hb-version.h...
+So, that's a clue.

 7. "make release-files".
 Enter your GPG password.
 This creates a sha256 hash and signs it.